-Parents often come to us with stories and questions – most commonly their teenage child who they raised as a son has expressed feeling like a girl, or a desire to be a girl.
+Parents often come to us with stories and questions – most commonly a child or teenager who they raised as a son has expressed feeling like a girl, or a desire to be a girl.
+Sometimes a child they thought was a girl has expressed being or wanting to be a boy.
+Some young people feel their gender isn’t male or female, and may use words like “non-binary” to describe themself.

 Parents often have deep emotional fears, and big questions, such as: